Skip to main content

 stk create app my-app-name --starter my-studio/my-stack/starter-name

-Choose the Stack version:
+Select Stack version:

 stk create app my-app-name --starter my-studio/my-stack@3.0.0/starter-name

-stk create app my-app-name --starter User/Documents/My -Local-Starters/starter-name.yaml
+stk create app my-app-name --starter User/Documents/My-Local-Starters/starter-name.yaml

 stk create app my-app-name --remote my-git-repository-url